Shinkansen tickets: How to buy and use

 Read more: Train travel in Japan

-Single tickets vs Japan Rail Pass
+Single tickets vs JR Pass

 If you’re planning to spend more than a few days in Japan, visit several parts of the country, and travel long distances, it may be more affordable to buy a Japan Rail Pass than several one-way tickets.